 Japanese Internment Camps and Education during WWII

-What might explain why Nisei recieved better treatment in Nebraska than elsewhere?
+What might explain why Nisei received better treatment in Nebraska than elsewhere?

 The Nisei in Nebraska

-On December 7, 1941, Japan attacked Pearl Harbor and brought the United States into World War II.
+On Dec.
+7, 1941, Japan attacked Pearl Harbor and brought the United States into World War II.
 This led to discrimination against Japanese Americans, especially those living on the west coast.
-Many Americans feared that Japanese-Americans were working with Japan from within the U.S. On February 19, 1942, President Roosevelt issued Executive Order 9066 which ordered the internment of Japanese Americans living on the west coast.
-This included over 100,000 Issei (first generation), Nisei (second generation), and Sansei (third generation).
+Many Americans feared that Japanese Americans were working with Japan from within the U.S. On Feb.
+19, 1942, President Roosevelt issued Executive Order 9066 which ordered the internment of Japanese Americans living on the west coast.
+This included more than 100,000 Issei (first generation), Nisei (second generation), and Sansei (third generation).
 They were then sent to internment camps located from Wyoming to Arkansas.
 These internment camps were similar to prisons and were often in isolated areas.
 A few months after being interned, the Nisei began to apply to colleges to continue the education that was taken from them.
 There were only a few colleges that would accept Japanese students.
-The University of Nebraska (UNL) was one of these schools.
-In 1945, the war and the internment of these Japanese ended.
+The University of Nebraska at Lincoln (UNL) was one of these schools.
+In 1945, the war and the internment of the Japanese ended.

 Nebraska for the Nisei

 In the Japanese Internment Camps, there were hundreds of Nisei students whose education was interrupted.
-UNL was one of only a few schools in the country who allowed these students to attend.
-By the end of the war, UNL had the 3rd largest number of Nisei students in the country.
-When the Nisei students would receive their acceptance letters from places like UNL, they would be shocked since so many other schools declined them.
+UNL was one of only a few schools in the country that allowed these students to attend.
+By the end of the war, UNL had the third largest number of Nisei students in the country.
+When Nisei students received their acceptance letters from places like UNL, they would be shocked since so many other schools declined them.
 Many of the Nisei applying would not have a letter of recommendation or even a typewriter.
 They would write their letter on notebook paper.
 Patrick Sano, a UNL Nisei student, wrote that when he received the acceptance letter from UNL it was as if it was "God-sent."
 This could be credited to people like Dr. G.W.
 Rosenlof, who was a major influence in bringing Nisei to UNL.
-Many universities had a quota or limit on how many Nisei they would let in; most universities quota was around 50 students.
-Rosenlof was able to persuade the chancellor to continue to raise the quota and eventually there were over 100 Nisei students enrolled in UNL.
+Many universities had a quota or limit on how many Nisei they would let in; most universities' quota was around 50 students.
+Rosenlof was able to persuade the chancellor to continue to raise the quota and eventually there were more than 100 Nisei students enrolled in UNL.
 For example, Patrick Sano was accepted to UNL even though at the time the quota was filled.
 This was just the beginning of the Nisei's positive experiences in Lincoln.

 Remembering the Nisei